 - When you have the SMTP Relay service enabled, user mailboxes will keep a copy of the message in the sent folder (for example, when sending mail from a scanner) if comprehensive mail storage is enabled.
 This might cause accounts to exceed storage limits if your account's edition has storage limits.
 Compare editions.

 You should enable comprehensive mail storage if you only use Gmail for the Vault feature and forward email to your on-premise mail server or other email provider.

 Set up comprehensive mail storage

-Note: When comprehensive mail storage is turned on, the entry SYSTEM_OF_RECORD is included in the Email Log search report.
+Note: When comprehensive mail storage is turned on, the entry SOR_INSERTED is included in the Email Log Search report.